Consolidated Appropriations Act (CAA)

 NQTLs applied to mental health and substance use disorder benefits must be comparable to and applied no more stringently than those NQTLs applied to medical surgical benefits.

-What is the new gag clause attestation law that groups must follow?
+What is the gag clause attestation law that groups must follow?

 In December 2020, a federal law was enacted which prohibits groups and insurers offering group coverage from entering into agreements with providers, third-party administrators, or other service providers that restricts the group or group insurer from: